Reseal.in hosts Maharashtra Udyog Bhushan Puraskar 2023 in Nashik | www.lokmattimes.com

 -Most Leading Unbreakable Products Manufacturing Industry In Maharashtra – Krivisha Industries

--One Of The Best Social Activist In Educational Field - Kishori’s Lakshya Academy (Kishori Sanju Sawai)
+-One Of The Best Social Activist In Educational Field – Kishori’s Lakshya Academy (Mrs. Kishori Sanju Sawai)

 -One Of The Leading Business Personality Of The Year – Sanket Bhalerao